Canada Skilled And Unskilled Worker Visa: Your Gateway To Relocation And Employment In Canada

 • Medical exam results

-Language Requirements for Canada Skilled And Unskilled Worker Visa
+What is the Language Requirements for Canada Skilled And Unskilled Worker Visa?:

 Language proficiency is a key component of the application process.
 Skilled workers typically need higher scores on English or French language tests, while unskilled worker programs may accept basic proficiency.
 Tests accepted include